impressory/assessory/README.md

    sbt will automatically locate and download the required dependencies.
 3. Unpack the zip file
 4. Set the environment variables for your database config and social logins (see below)
-5. Run the `start` script from the zip file.
+5. Run the `bin/assessory` script from the zip file.
-   You might need to give it execute permissions using `chmod u+x start`, and should run it using `nohup` so that the process won't terminate when you close the shell.
+   You might need to give it execute permissions using `chmod u+x bin/assessory`, and should run it using `nohup` so that the process won't terminate when you close the shell.
 6. The server will now be running, listening on port 9000

+### HTTPS

-Note that by default it's listening using HTTP rather than HTTPS.
-To listen using HTTPS, you'll need to pass a few different parameters to the start script, as described [here](http://www.playframework.com/documentation/2.2.x/ConfiguringHttps)
+To make Assessory listen using HTTPS, you'll need to pass a few more parameters to the start script, as described [here](http://www.playframework.com/documentation/2.2.x/ConfiguringHttps)

-### Environment variables
+### Databaase environment variables

 The following environment variables configure the MongoDB connection: